 The best place to buy tickets is straight from the Eiffel Tower website – don’t be followed into booking an overpriced ticket from a guided tour – it’s not necessary.
 Click here for full details and to book your tickets.

-No doubt a visit to the Eiffel Tower is among the top 10 things to do in Paris with family.
+No doubt a visit to the Eiffel Tower is among the top 10 things to do in Paris with family and the best thing is, it’s perfect for kids of all ages whether you’re after things to do in Paris with teenagers or little ones.

 Location: Champ de Mars, 5 Avenue Anatole France